mr-faraday/darian-system/README.md

 The [Darian calendar](https://en.wikipedia.org/wiki/Darian_calendar) is a proposed system of time-keeping on the planet Mars.
 It was created by aerospace engineer and political scientist Thomas Gangale in 1985.
 In 2002 he adopted the Telescopic Epoch, which is in 1609 in recognition of [Johannes Kepler](https://en.wikipedia.org/wiki/Kepler%27s_laws_of_planetary_motion)'s use of [Tycho Brahe](https://en.wikipedia.org/wiki/Tycho_Brahe)'s observations of Mars to elucidate the laws of planetary motion, and also [Galileo Galilei](https://en.wikipedia.org/wiki/Galileo_Galilei)'s first observations of Mars with a telescope.

-I'm still working on this module.
-New methods and opportunities will soon appear and maybe I'll add more events.

 ## Usage

-Clone repository to you *node_modules* folder or:
+Clone repository to you *node_modules* folder or install using npm:

 ```sh
 npm install darian-system